 A nebula is a cloud of gas and dust in space.
 There are three general types: emission nebulae, which shine by their own light, reflection nebulae, which reflect light from nearby stars, and dark nebulae, which absorb light and appear dark against a brighter background.

 When cloudlike material in space is patchy, or of a form that is difficult to categorize as a particular type of nebula, is referred to as nebulosity.

 Originally, the term "nebula" (a Latin word meaning "mist") was applied to a variety of extended objects in the sky, including what are now known to be external galaxies; for example, the Andromeda Galaxy used to be, and occasionally still is, called the Andromeda Nebula.

-A dark nebula, also known as an absorption nebula, is a relatively dense (up to 104 particles per cubic centimeter) interstellar cloud of matter whose dust particles obscure the light from stars or bright nebulae beyond it and give the cloud the appearance of a starless region (see Figure 2).
+A dark nebula, also known as an absorption nebula, is a relatively dense (up to 104 particles per cm3) interstellar cloud of matter whose dust particles obscure the light from stars or bright nebulae beyond it and give the cloud the appearance of a starless region (Fig 2).
 Such nebulae have the appearance of holes in the sky.
 They range in size from globules, a few thousand astronomical units across, to sprawling regions of starless darkness such as the Coalsack.